viettran-edgeAI/MCU/README.md

 ![Full pipeline overview](/docs/imgs/full_pipeline_overview.jpg)

-This repository provides a compact, memory-conscious C++ toolkit for running quantized random-forest models and on-device training workflows on microcontrollers (ESP32 family).
-The project focuses on minimizing RAM/flash usage while preserving prediction accuracy through variable-bit quantization and efficient in-memory layouts.
+This repository provides a compact, memory-efficient C++ toolkit for pre-training, embedding, and running quantum random forest models on microcontrollers, and even goes further - retraining models on the microcontroller itself, allowing them to adapt to new data throughout their lifecycle without reloading code or intervention.
+The entire project is built on a new foundation library, which includes containers with extreme memory optimization and fragmentation.

 ## Quantization — brief introduction